 I became interested in Colemak after hearing Matt Mullenweg talk about it on the Tim Ferriss podcast.
 I thought, since I spend a decent amount of my time typing on a keyboard, why not learn a better designed and more efficient keyboard layout?
-I’ve always felt my fingers were all over the place, i.e., a lot of vertical movement, when using the standard Qwerty layout.
-Qwerty doesn’t make good use of the home bar (where your fingers should rest), and it doesn’t feel ideal for touch typing.
-I know it’ll be hard to move away from the ubiquity of Qwerty, but this is the start of my journey.
+I’ve always felt my fingers were all over the place, e.g., a lot of vertical movement when using the QWERTY layout.
+QWERTY doesn’t make good use of the home bar (where your fingers should rest), and it doesn’t feel ideal for touch typing.
+I know it’ll be hard to move away from the ubiquity of QWERTY, but this is the start of my journey.

 I started using this tutorial service first.
 After getting a general sense of the home bar, I decided to go cold turkey.
-I went from 60 wpm on Qwerty to 10 wpm on Colemak, but I feel more comfortable and less strain typing with Colemak.
-Remapping my keyboard’s caps lock to backspace was a smart move.
+I went from 60 wpm on QWERTY to 10 wpm on Colemak, but I feel more comfortable and less strain.
+Remapping my keyboard’s caps lock to backspace was useful.
 It saves me a lot of strain, and I never use the caps lock anyways.
 I reclaimed this valuable keyboard real estate for a key I’ll be using a lot in the near future.